eibenp/homebridge-gree-airconditioner/README.md

         }
     ]
 ```
-_It's not recommended to add the port parameter.
-The above example contains it but only for showing all optional parameters also._
+_It's not recommended to add the port and ip parameters.
+The above example contains them but only for showing all optional parameters also._

 * name - Unique name of the platform plugin
 * platform - **GREEAirConditioner** (fixed name, it identifies the plugin)
-* port - free UDP port (optional) (homebridge will use this port for network communication; select a port which is not used and the next 256 ports are also available because devices will be bound to a separate port based on the last part of the device's IPv4 address and the port specified in the configuration; valid values: 1025 - 65279); **Do not specify a port unless you have trouble with automatic port assignment!**
+* port - free UDP port (optional) (plugin will use this port for network communication; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
 * scanInterval - time period in seconds between device query retries (defaults to 60 sec if missing)
 * devices - devices should be listed in this block (specify as many devices as you have on your network)
   * mac - MAC address (Serial Number) of the device
   * name - custom name of the device (optional) Please use only alphanumeric, space, and apostrophe characters.
 Ensure it starts and ends with an alphabetic or numeric character, and avoid emojis.
+  * ip - device IP address (optional) Address is auto detected if this parameter is missing. **Specify only if device is located on a different subnet then homebridge!**
+  * port - free UDP port (optional) (plugin will listen on this port for data received from the device; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
+  * statusUpdateInterval - device status will be refreshed based on this interval (in seconds)
+  * encryptionVersion - Auto (0) is fine for most AC units.
+If auto does not work then you can force v1 (1) or v2 (2) encryption version to use in network communication
   * model - model name, information only (optional)
   * speedSteps - fan speed steps of the unit (valid values are: 3 and 5)
-  * encryptionVersion - Auto (0) is fine for most AC units.
-If auto does not work then you can force v1 (1) or v2 (2) encryption version to use in network communication
-  * statusUpdateInterval - device status will be refreshed based on this interval (in seconds)
-  * sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
   * minimumTargetTemperature - minimum target temperature accepted by the device (default is 16 °C, must be specified in °C, valid values: 16-30)
   * maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in °C, valid values: 16-30)
+  * sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
+  * temperatureSensor - control additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
   * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
-  * temperatureSensor - control additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
   * overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never (0) = turn off override, let device use default / After power on (1) = override default position on each power on / After power on and swing disable (2) = override default position on each power on and each time when swing is switched to disabled)
   * defaultVerticalSwing - specify the vertical swing position to be used instead of device default when overriding is enabled (Device default (0) = use device default, same position as used by device by default without overriding / one of the following 5 positions: fixed Highest (2), fixed Higher (3), fixed Middle (4), fixed Lower (5), fixed Lowest (6))
   * disabled - set to true if you do not want to control this device in the Home App _(can be used also to temporarily remove the device from Home App but not if the device is not responding any more on the network)_

+Recommended configuration:

 ![Homebridge UI](./uiconfig.jpg)